-Risk of GI Ulcerations, Bleeding and Perforation with NSAID Therapy

-Serious gastrointestinal toxicity such as bleeding, ulceration, and perforation, can occur at any time, with or without warning symptoms, in patients treated chronically with NSAID therapy.
-Although minor upper gastrointestinal problems, such as dyspepsia, are common, usually developing early in therapy, physicians should remain aler for ulceration and bleeding in patients treated chronically with NSAIDs even in the absence of previous GI tract symptoms.
+Risk of GI Ulcerations, Bleeding and Perforation with NSAID Therapy upper gastrointestinal problems, such as dyspepsia, are common, usually developing early in therapy, physicians should remain alert for ulceration and bleeding in patients treated chronically with NSAIDs even in the absence of previous GI tract symptoms.
 In patients observed in clinical trials of several months to two years duration, symptomatic upper GI ulcers, gross bleeding or perforation appear to occur in approximately 1% of patients treated for 3-6 months, and in about 2-4% of patients treated for one year.
 Physicians should inform patients about the signs and/or symptoms of serious GI toxicity and what steps to take if they occur.